moashendy/ml-surrogate-co2rr-binding-energies/README.md

-# Machine Learning Surrogate Model for CO₂RR Binding Energies
+# Machine Learning Surrogate Model for CO₂RR Adsorption Energies

 ## Project Motivation

+This project develops a machine learning surrogate model to predict adsorption (binding) energies of CO₂RR intermediates on catalyst surfaces, enabling rapid screening of materials.

+## Project Overview
 Density Functional Theory (DFT) calculations of CO₂ reduction reaction (CO₂RR) intermediates are accurate but computationally expensive.
-This project develops a machine learning surrogate model to predict adsorption (binding) energies of CO₂RR intermediates on catalyst surfaces, enabling rapid screening of materials.
+This project develops a machine-learning surrogate model to predict adsorption energies of key CO₂ reduction intermediates (e.g., CO*, COOH*, OCHO*) on metallic and alloy catalyst surfaces, enabling rapid screening of materials.

+The goal is to demonstrate a physics-aware ML workflow that bridges:
+- Density Functional Theory (DFT)–inspired descriptors
+- Feature engineering grounded in surface science
+- Interpretable and generalizable regression models

 ## Dataset
-- Synthetic dataset inspired by DFT-computed binding energies
-- Features represent elemental and surface descriptors
-- Target: adsorption energy (eV)
+The dataset consists of catalyst–adsorbate configurations with physically motivated descriptors, which are d-band center descriptor, Pauling electronegativity, atomic radius, valence electron count and adsorption_energy as a target variable

 ## Methods
 - Exploratory Data Analysis (EDA)